Parnell railway station: History

+In August 1909 duplication of the railway from Auckland to the Parnell Signal Box was completed.
+Following the completion of a new double track tunnel alongside the old Parnell Tunnel in March 1915, the second track had been extended to Newmarket by June 1915.

+The Parnell Diesel Depot was built in 1955, for inspection and repair of all diesel locomotives in the northern district as well as railcars.
+Later it was used by the Mainline Steam Heritage Trust.

+Planning and construction

+The station under construction, November 2016.

 After a plan to lease part of the area as a bus depot was cancelled, KiwiRail and Auckland Council were asked in 2010 by the outgoing Auckland Regional Council (ARC) to make an early start on construction of the proposed station, which was to cost $13 million or more, to ensure that there would not need to be costly extra work after the electrification of the line as part of the Auckland railway electrification.
 It was proposed that several million dollars saved during the upgrade of the Newmarket station be allocated to this new station.

 Three station locations were proposed by ARC staff - including at the Parnell Bridge Overpass, Carlaw Park, and Cheshire Street.

 Lobbying by the Parnell Business Association, local residents, and councillor Mike Lee saw the Cheshire Street location chosen for the station.
 The new location was suggested in order to serve as a "niche station for visitors to the heritage Parnell precinct and the Auckland War Memorial Museum."
 The location of the station has been criticised for its poor accessibility and perceived weaker outcomes.